the16thpythonist/wp-indico/README.md

 - Added the project [wp-commands](https://github.com/the16thpythonist/wp_commands) to the project for handling parallel background commands.
 - Added the 'display-upcoming-events' shortcode, with which a list of the next events can be generated.

+### 0.0.0.4 - 05.02.2019

+- Using Vue.JS as front end library now.
+- Added the new hidden post type "indico site", which stores the info about all the observed indico sites.